 Top 10 Yarn Brands

-When it comes time to pick a yarn for your next crochet pattern, it can sometimes be a bit stressful.
-The yarn aisle (or sometimes aisles- plural!) can be an exhilarating, yet overwhelming place.
-There are lots of different yarn brands to choose from, endless color options, and different yarn weights-- all at different price points.
+Picking a yarn for your next crochet pattern can sometimes be stressful!
+The yarn aisle (or aisles, plural!) can be an exhilarating yet overwhelming place.
+There are many yarn brands to choose from, endless color options, and different weights, all at different price points.

 Most Popular Yarn Brands

 Yarnspirations: You can find free knit and crochet patterns on their website.
 Their parent company has MANY popular brands such as:

 - Red Heart: Known as "America's Favorite Yarn" and one of the most trusted companies, Red Heart has a huge selection to choose from (in terms of both available yarn types and color options), and they can be found in most craft and yarn stores, as well as online.
 Plus, check out their website for free knit and crochet patterns.
 Some of their most popular yarns with our readers include Super Saver, Soft, With Love, and Scrubby.

 - Bernat: Bernat has always been a popular yarn brand, but they seem to have exploded in popularity with the introduction of their Blanket yarns!
 Their baby yarns are popular as well, such as Baby Sport.
 Like many of our popular brands in this list, Bernat yarns are affordable.
 However they also offer a Premium line.

 - Caron: Popular yarns include One Pound, Cotton, Simply Soft, and Cakes.